-Q. Why can’t I bring my mobile phone into the exam room?
+Q. Why can’t I bring my mobile phone/internet watch into the exam room?

 - Put simply – because the exam board will assume you are using it to cheat.

-- Phones may be left in your bag or handed in at the designated collection point.
-Either way it must be switched off and not be left on “silent”.
+- Phones/internet watches MUST be left in your bag or handed in at the designated collection point.
+Your phone MUST be switched off and not left on “silent”.

 Q. How do I know how long an exam is?

 - This information is on your timetable under the heading “Duration.”

 - You must stay in the exam room for the full length of the exam.